 It is your responsibility as an Idaho driver to keep a current address on file with the Idaho Transportation Department.
 If you move, you must notify the department in writing of the old and new address within 30 days.
-NOTE: It is extremely important (and It's the law) to make sure your mailing address on file is correct.
 This is especially important for CDL holders!
-In the photo below, none of these commercial drivers received an important legal update; their letters were returned to ITD undeliverable as addressed.
-Don't let your mail end up here!
+None of these commercial drivers received an important legal update; their letters were returned to ITD undeliverable as addressed.